GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 It is an object that optionally defines a queuing strategy for the stream, which takes two
 parameters:

-- `highWaterMark`: A non-negative integer that defines the total number of chunks that can be contained in the internal queue before backpressure is applied.
+- `highWaterMark`: A non-negative number indicating the high water mark of the stream using this queuing strategy.
-- `size(chunk)`: A method containing a parameter chunk that indicates the size to use for each chunk, in bytes.
+- `size(chunk)`: A function that computes and returns the finite non-negative size of the given chunk value.
+  The result is used to determine backpressure, manifesting via the appropriate `ReadableStreamDefaultController.desiredSize` property.
+  It also governs when the underlying source's `pull()` method is called.

-{% Aside %} You could define your own custom `queuingStrategy`, or use an instance of [`ByteLengthQueuingStrategy`](https://developer.mozilla.org/en-US/docs/Web/API/ByteLengthQueuingStrategy) or [`CountQueuingStrategy`](https://developer.mozilla.org/en-US/docs/Web/API/CountQueuingStrategy) for this object value.
+{% Aside %} You could define your own custom `queuingStrategy`, or use an instance of [`ByteLengthQueuingStrategy`](https://developer.mozilla.org/en-US/docs/Web/API/ByteLengthQueuingStrategy) or [`CountQueuingStrategy`](https://developer.mozilla.org/en-US/docs/Web/API/CountQueuingStrategy) for this object's value.
 If no `queuingStrategy` is supplied, the default used is the same as a `CountQueuingStrategy` with a `highWaterMark` of `1`. {% endAside %}

 #### The `getReader()` and `read()` methods